klstein7/nextjs-wordle-dev-day/docs/02-game-board.md

 The `GuessInput` component captures the user's input, allowing them to submit guesses.
 This is similar to creating a form component in Angular that handles user input.

-### Exercise 3: Creating the GuessInput Component
+### Exercise 3: Creating the `GuessInput` Component

 Your task is to implement the `GuessInput` component that allows users to enter their guesses.
-This component will use React's state management, which is similar to but distinct from how you'd manage state in Angular.
+This component will use React's state management.

 **Instructions:**

+1. **Create the File:**

-1. Create a new file at `src/components/guess-input.tsx`.
+   - Create a new file at `src/components/guess-input.tsx`.

-2. Import necessary dependencies, including React hooks and UI components.
+2. **Import Dependencies:**

+   - Import `useState` from React.
+   - Import the `InputOTP`, `InputOTPGroup`, and `InputOTPSlot` components from our custom UI library.

-3. Implement the `GuessInput` component with the following features:
+3. **Implement the `GuessInput` Component:**

    - Use state to manage the current guess input.
    - Render an input field that accepts exactly 5 characters.
    - Implement handlers for input changes and guess submission.

 **Hints:**

-- Start by importing `useState` from 'react'.
-This hook is React's way of adding state to function components, similar to how you'd define properties in an Angular component class.
+- **Custom Component Notice:**

+  - The `InputOTP` component is a custom component provided in the source code at `src/components/ui/input-otp.tsx`.
+  - It allows users to input a fixed number of characters, making it ideal for our 5-letter Wordle guesses.

+- **State Management:**

   - Use the `useState` hook to create a state variable for the guess and a function to update it.
-This is more explicit than Angular's two-way binding.
-- The `InputOTP` component from shadcn/ui can be used to create the 5-character input field.
-This is a third-party component, similar to how you might use Angular Material components.
-Refer to the [InputOTP documentation](https://ui.shadcn.com/docs/components/input-otp) for details on its props and usage.
+  - This is similar to managing form control values in Angular using `FormControl` or `ngModel`.

+- **Event Handling:**

   - Use the `onChange` prop of `InputOTP` to update your state when the input changes.
-This is similar to using `(ngModelChange)` in Angular.
   - Implement an `onKeyDown` handler to check for the Enter key press and handle guess submission.

-This is similar to using `(keydown.enter)` in Angular templates.
+- **Client Component Directive:**
+  - Since this component uses state and event handlers, it needs to be a **client component**.
+  - Add `"use client";` at the top of the file to indicate this.

+**Understanding Server and Client Components:**

+- **Server Components:**

+  - Rendered on the server.
+  - Cannot use state or effects.
+  - Ideal for static content.

+- **Client Components:**
+  - Rendered on the client.
+  - Can use state and effects.
+  - Required for interactivity.

 Here's a starting point for your `GuessInput` component: